piwai/ext4-mail-recovery/README.md

 Mail recovery tutorial
 ======================

-This repository describes the procedure I used to recover deleted emails, in the hope that it can help somebody else.
+This repository describes the procedure I used (with success!) to recover deleted emails, in the hope that it can help somebody else.

 Note: Don't use this if you're using Microsoft Outlook or another mail agent which uses a global binary file per folder (.pst for Outlook).
 There are dedicated tools for that.

 Here we will try to recover text files on a linux server with an ext4 partition.
-The files were emails stored in an IMAP folder, and have been deleted by mistake.
+The files were emails stored in an IMAP folder accessed through a webmail, and have been deleted by mistake.
 Details are here: https://serverfault.com/questions/942480/recovering-deleted-plain-text-emails-files-from-raw-disk-image

 I will assume that you've already did what I did first: